 Only from this standpoint can the beauty and harmony of the Bible be discerned.
 The Father's providences guided that Jesus should first pass through the trials and difficulties and self-sacrifices necessary to a demonstration of His loyalty, which would prove Him worthy of the Divine nature.
 And so the Apostle tells us that He who was rich, for our sakes became poor; that the Logos humbled Himself and took a bondman's form in harmony with the Divine program.
-"And being found in fashion a Man, He humbled Himself and took a bondman's form in harmony with the Divine program.
-"And being found in fashion and man, He humbled Himself and took a bondman's form in harmony with the Divine program.
-"And being found in fashion and man, He humbled Himself and took a bondman's form in harmony with the Divine program.
-"And being found in fashion and man, He humbled Himself and took a bondman's form in harmony is the fashion and given Him a name that is above every n be His Bride and Joint-heir in His King-dom-the class which is to be associated with Him in the judging and blessing of the world of mankind in general.
+"And being found in fashion a Man, He humbled Himself" still further, even to death, "even the death of the cross."
+"Wherefore also [on this account] God hath highly exalted Him, and given Him a name that is above every name, that at the name of Jesus every knee should bow, both of things in heaven and things on the earth."-Philippians 2:6-10.